-Suc.
-8. That in States having colleges entitled under this section to the benefits of this act, and having also agricultural experiment stations established by law separate from said colleges, such States shall be authorized to apply such benefits to experiments at stations established by such States; and in case any State shall have established, under provisions of said act of July ad aforesaid, an agricultural department or experimental station in connection with any university, college or institution not distinctively an agricultural college or school, and said States shall have established or shall hereafter establish a separate agricultural college or school which shall have connected therewith an experimental farm or station, the Legislature of such State may apply in whole or in part the appropriation by this act made to such agricultural college or school; and no Legislature shall, by contract expressed or implied, disable itself from so doing.

 SEC.
-9. That the grants of moneys authorized by this act are made subject to the legislative assent of the several States and Territories to the purposes of said grants: Provided, that payments of such installments of the appropriation herein made as shall become due to any

-State before the adjournment of the regular session of the Legislature meeting next after the passage of this act shall be made upon the assent of the Governor thereof; duly certified to the Secretary of the Treasury.
+8. That in States having colleges entitled under this section to the benefits of this set, and having also agricultural experiment stations established by law separate from said colleges, such States shall be authorized to apply such benefits to experiments at stations established by such States; and in case any State shall have established, under provisions of said act of July 3d aforesaid, an agricultural department or experimental station in connection with any university, college or mattiution not distinctively an agricultural department, and States shall have established or shall bereafter establish a segarate agricultural college or school, and said States aball have established or shall bereafter establish as experimental farm or station, the Legislature of such State may apply in whole or in part the appropriation by this act mads to such agricultural college or school; and no Legislature shall, by contract expressed or implied, disable itself from so doing.

 SEC.
-10. Nothing in this act shall be held or construed as binding the United States to continue any payments from the treasury to any or all of the States or institutions mentioned in this act; but Congress may at any time amend, suspend or repeal any or all of the provisions of this act, Approved March 2, 1887.
+9. That the grants of moneys authorized by this act are made subject to the legislative assent of the several States and Territories to the purposes of said grants: Provided, that payments of such installments of the appropriation herein made as shall become due to any State before the adjournment of this regular session of the Legislatury meeting next after the passage of this act shall be made upon the assent of the Governor thereof, duly certified to the Secretary of the Treasury.
+SEC.
+10. Nothing in this act shall be held or construed as binding the United States to continue any payments from the tressury to any or all of the States or institutions mentioned in this act; but Congress may at any time amend. suspend or repeal any or all of the provisions of this act.

+Approved March 2, 1887.